 - Things to consider adopting a puppy

 History of Afghan Hound

-The Afghan hound is very elegant and ancient dog breed, native to Sinai, and mentioned several times in Egyptian papyruses as well as pictured in the caves of northern Afghanistan more than 4000 years ago.
-It has been identified as a basal breed that predates the emergence of the modern breeds in the 19th Century.
-The Afghan Hound was not discovered by the western world until the early 1800’s.
+The Afghan Hound is a very elegant and ancient dog breed native to Sinai, and mentioned several times in Egyptian papyruses and pictured in the caves of northern Afghanistan more than 4000 years ago.
+It has been identified as a basal breed that predates modern breeds’ emergence in the 19th century.
+The western world did not discover the Afghan Hound until the early 1800s.
 It is most closely related to the Saluki.

 Afghans made their first pilgrimage out of the Middle East with British soldiers, who brought them back to England in the 19th century.
-The Afghan hound was recognized by the American Kennel Club in 1926.
-Afghan Hounds were also used to bring to bay predators such as wolves, jackals, wild dogs and even snow leopards, and to flush fowl such as quail and partridge.
-The breed quickly became the prize of the glamor world, and soon became popular in other circles, such as dog shows.
-The Afghan Hound reach the apex of its popularity in the 1970s, but still well known throughout the world.
+The American Kennel Club recognized the Afghan Hound in 1926.
+Afghan Hounds were also used to bring to bay predators such as wolves, jackals, wild dogs, snow leopards, and flush fowl such as quail and partridge.
+The breed quickly became the glamour world prize and soon became popular in other circles, such as dog shows.
+The Afghan Hound reached the apex of its popularity in the 1970s, but it is still well known throughout the world.